 In 2001, MET developed a Seawater Desalination Program (SDP) to provide incentives for developing new seawater desalination projects in MET's service area.
 In 2014, MET modified the provisions of their LRP to include incentives for locally produced seawater desalination projects that reduce the need for imported supplies.
 To qualify for the incentive, proposed projects must replace an existing demand or prevent new demand on MET's imported water supplies.
-In return, MET offers two incentive formulas under the program:
+In return, MET offers three incentive formulas under the program:

-- Up to \$340 per AF for 25 years, depending on the unit cost of seawater produced compared to the cost of MET supplies - Up to \$475 per AF for 15 years, depending on the unit cost of seawater produced compared to the cost of MET supplies
+- Sliding scale incentive up to \$340 per AF for a 25-year agreement term, depending on the unit cost of seawater produced compared to the cost of MET supplies. - Sliding scale incentive up to \$475 per AF for a 15-year agreement term, depending on the unit cost of seawater produced compared to the cost of MET supplies. - Fixed incentive up to \$305 per AF for a 25-year agreement term.